Heath Ledger's Success and Achievements in Timeline

 Loading Video...

-In 2008, film critics, co-stars Maggie Gyllenhaal and Michael Caine, and Ledger's peers predicted and called for a nomination for the 2008 Academy Award for Best Supporting Actor in recognition of Ledger's performance in The Dark Knight.
+In 2008, film critics, co-stars Maggie Gyllenhaal and Michael Caine, and many of Heath Ledger's peers in the film community joined Christian Bale in calling for and predicting a nomination for the 2008 Academy Award for Best Supporting Actor in recognition of Ledger's achievement in The Dark Knight.

 Loading Video...

-In January 2009, Heath Ledger won a People's Choice Award for "Match-Up" with Christian Bale for their work in "The Dark Knight", at the ceremony aired live on CBS.
+In January 2009, Heath Ledger posthumously won a People's Choice Award for "Match-Up" with Christian Bale for "The Dark Knight" at the ceremony aired live on CBS.

 Loading Video...